Raven Rocks: Hike the Appalachian Trail to Scenic Views in Bluemont, Virginia

 This will take you to the second of three peaks.
 Continue downhill for .5-mile, carefully watching for rocks and roots that may trip you up on the way down.

-At the 1.95-mile mark, there is a true rock scramble downhill, then you will reach a field of rocks to gracefully cross over.
+At the 1.95-mile mark, there is a scramble across rocky terrain.
+Watch your steps as you cross a field of rocks.

 This short spur trail just past Raven Rocks Hollow Run leads to a primitive camping site with a fire ring.
 There is also a camp site on the right side of the trail.